Nell-intech/matchGame/README.md

 1. The code can be a lot cleaner.
 I would love to work on refractoring the code by integrating OOP and OOCSS.
 I believe this will also help with the readability of the code and in turn, this will help fix bugs.
 2. An improvment focus in the UI/UX Design for this project would be a nice challenge
 3. Increase the levels
+4. Making it a two player game to test speed of player
+5. Changing the for loop to a forEach to loop over array of cards and //do something
+6. reset button
 ###### Thank You!  <:-D